aabouie/CapStone1/README.md

     * TX-NY: P-value = 0.015 --> Reject the null hypothesis
     * CA-NY: P-value = 0.49  --> Failed to reject the null hypothesis

 Hence, we failed to reject null hypothesis for TX-CA and CA-NY tests.
 However, we rejected the null hypothesis for TX-NY case.
-Therefore, the probability that the Ford Explorer mean price in TX is lower than the Ford Explorer mean price is not 50%.
+Therefore, the probability that the mean price of Ford Explorer in TX is lower than the mean price of Ford Explorer is not equal to 0.5.

 ### Statistical Analysis-Q2